heshengtao/comfyui_LLM_party/how_to_use_nodes.md

 # **Node Usage Instructions**

+## Node Overview
+1. The nodes in this project can be divided into LLM nodes, tool nodes, function nodes, mask nodes, and loader nodes.
+2. Tool nodes are nodes that are attached to the model’s tools interface and are called internally within the model.
+For tool nodes, is_enable determines whether the tool is enabled, allowing users to quickly change the tools attached to the model.
+3. Mask nodes and function nodes usually appear in pairs; mask nodes are customizable prompt word templates, attached to the model’s system_prompt or user_prompt interface.
+Large models with attached mask nodes have a specific output format, which can stably call the corresponding external function nodes.
+4. Loader nodes can quickly load local files or personality masks.

 ## LLM Nodes
 1. LLM nodes allow customization of model name, temperature, API_KEY, and base_url.
 Currently, they only support OpenAI-type API calls.
 2. You can directly input system prompts and user prompts on the node, or convert these two small components into inputs for the node, accepting string-type input.